-(a) This agreement constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.
+(a) The Contract constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.

 9.4 Variation.
 Except as set out in these Conditions no variation of the Contract shall be effective unless it is in writing and signed by the parties (or their authorised representatives).

 9.5 Waiver.
-A waiver of any right or remedy under the Contract or by law is only effective if given in writing and shall not be deemed a waiver of any subsequent breach or default.
-A delay or failure to exercise, or the single or partial exercise of, any right or remedy provided under the Contract or by law shall not constitute:
+A waiver of any right or remedy under the Contract or by law is only effective if given in writing and shall not be deemed a waiver of any subsequent right or remedy.
+A delay or failure by a party to exercise, or the single or partial exercise of, any right or remedy provided under the Contract or by law shall not constitute:

-(a) waive that or any other right or remedy; or
+(a) a waiver of that or any other right or remedy; or

 (b) prevent or restrict the further exercise of that or any other right or remedy.